 Schusterman Doctoral Fellowships in Israel Studies

-Schusterman Scholars’ primary affiliations are to their home departments.
-Therefore, each department will specify teaching and other doctoral requirements for Schusterman Scholars.
-All Schusterman Scholars will need to demonstrate competence in modern Hebrew and/or Arabic.
+Schusterman Scholars are primarily affiliated with their academic home departments.
+Each department specifies teaching and other doctoral requirements for Schusterman Scholars.
+All Schusterman Scholars need to demonstrate competence in modern Hebrew and/or Arabic.
 Furthermore, Scholars’ dissertations must focus on a topic relevant to Israel Studies.
 Service to the Schusterman Center for Israel Studies may be required.

-Schusterman Scholars will be given the opportunity to participate in the Summer Institute for Israel Studies, in which faculty members from across North America and the world participate in seminars at Brandeis and in Israel that will help them design new courses in Israel Studies for their home universities.
+Schusterman Scholars are given the opportunity to participate in the Summer Institute for Israel Studies, in which faculty members from across North America and the world participate in seminars at Brandeis and in Israel to enable them to design new courses in Israel Studies for their home universities.
 Further details can be found on the Institute's webpage.